smarie/python-autoclass/docs/index.md

 [![Documentation](https://img.shields.io/badge/doc-latest-blue.svg)](https://smarie.github.io/python-autoclass/) [![PyPI](https://img.shields.io/pypi/v/autoclass.svg)](https://pypi.python.org/pypi/autoclass/) [![Downloads](https://pepy.tech/badge/autoclass)](https://pepy.tech/project/autoclass) [![Downloads per week](https://pepy.tech/badge/autoclass/week)](https://pepy.tech/project/autoclass) [![GitHub stars](https://img.shields.io/github/stars/smarie/python-autoclass.svg)](https://github.com/smarie/python-autoclass/stargazers)

-!!! warning "`include` and `exclude` have been fixed in `@autodict` and `@autohash`, you do not need to add an underscore anymore when the attribute corresponds to a property.
-See [#21](https://github.com/smarie/python-autoclass/issues/21)"
+!!! success "`autoclass` is now fully compliant with [`pyfields`](https://smarie.github.io/python-pyfields/) !
+Check out how you can create very compact classes [here](#pyfields-combo)"

 `autoclass` provides tools to automatically generate python classes code.
-The objective of this library is to reduce the amount of redundancy by automatically generating parts of the code from the information already available somewhere else (typically, in the constructor signature).
+The objective of this library is to reduce the amount of redundancy by automatically generating parts of the code from the information already available somewhere else (in the constructor signature or in the `pyfields` fields for example).
 It is made of several independent features that can be combined:

  * with `@autoargs` you don't have to write `self.xxx = xxx` in your constructor
- * with `@autoprops` all your fields become `properties` and their setter is annotated with the same PEP484 type hints and value validation methods than the corresponding constructor argument
+ * with `@autoprops` all or part your constructor arguments become `properties` and their setter is annotated with the same PEP484 type hints and value validation methods
- * with `@autohash`, your object is hashable based on the tuple of all fields
+ * with `@autohash`, your object is hashable based on the tuple of all fields (so it can be used as a dictionary key or put in a set)
  * with `@autodict`, your object behaves like a dictionary, is comparable with dictionaries, and gets a string representation
+ * with `@autorepr`, your object gets a string representation (use either this or `@autodict`, not both at the same time)
- * with `@autoclass`, you get all of the above at once
+ * with `@autoclass`, you get all of the above at once (but you can still disable some of them)

-The intent is similar to [attrs](https://github.com/python-attrs/attrs) and [PEP557](https://www.python.org/dev/peps/pep-0557): remove boilerplate code.
+The intent is similar to [attrs](https://github.com/python-attrs/attrs) and [PEP557 dataclasses](https://www.python.org/dev/peps/pep-0557): remove boilerplate code.
 However as opposed to these,

- * this library does not change anything in your coding habits: you still create a `__init__` constructor, and everything else is provided with decorators.
+ * this library can be applied on *any* class.
+It does not change anything in your coding habits: you can still create a `__init__` constructor, and everything else is provided with decorators.
+ * if information about fields is available from another library, `autoclass` can easily leverage it : for example you can now use [`pyfields`](https://smarie.github.io/python-pyfields/) to declare the fields, `autoclass` will support it.
- * all decorators can be used independently, for example if you just need to add a dictionary behaviour to an existing class you can use `@autodict` only.
-Besides, all decorators can be manually applied to already existing classes.
+ * all decorators above can be used independently, for example if you just need to add a dictionary behaviour to an existing class you can use `@autodict` only.
- * all created code is not dynamically compiled using `compile`.
-This obviously leads to poorer performance than `attrs` in highly demanding applications, but for many standard use cases it works well, and provides better debug-ability (you can easily step through the generated functions to understand what's going on)
+ * all created code is simple and readable.
+You can easily step through the generated functions in debug mode to understand what's going on
  * as opposed to `attrs`, setters are generated for the fields so validation libraries such as [valid8](https://smarie.github.io/python-valid8/) can wrap them.
+Alternatively if you use `pyfields`, it directly provides this feature.

-Finally, `autoclass` simply generates the same code that you *would have written* manually.
+In other words, `autoclass` simply generates the same code that you *would have written* manually.
 For this reason, in many cases you can use *other* libraries on top of the resulting classes without hassle.
 A good example is that you can use any PEP484 type checking library of your choice.

 ## Installing